ConquerortheCrown/programmerbuddy/README.md

 ## Create Any Tech
 This repository is a compilation of well-written, step-by-step guides for re-creating our favorite technologies from Scratch.

-> We are open for Contribution [Learn more](https://github.com/ConquerortheCrown/programmerbuddy/blob/main/CONTRIBUTING.md)
+> We are open for Contribution [Learn more](https://github.com/ConquerortheCrown/programmerbuddy/blob/main/CONTRIBUTING.md), When you contribute to our GitHub repository, it automatically updates ProgrammerBuddy everywhere.

 * [3D Renderer](#build-your-own-3d-renderer)
 * [Augmented Reality](#build-your-own-augmented-reality)